Dooring is a serious risk for bike riders and available prevention measures are rarely deployed.

 - Get into the habit of always using your mirrors and doing a head check before opening your car door (one way to do this is to open the car door with your left hand)

 - Reach for the door handle with the left (inside) hand.
-This will twist your body slightly and make checking easier.
+This maneuver, known as the Dutch Reach, will twist your body slightly and make checking easier.

 - Open the door a little and look back up the road for bikes and other vehicles.